Vaccination policy: Italy

 Aiming to integrate immunization strategies across the country and equitize access to disease prevention, the Italian Ministry of Health issued the National Immunization Prevention Plan (Piano Nazionale Prevenzione Vaccinale) in 2012.
 This plan for 2012–2014 introduced an institutional "life course" approach to vaccination to complement the Italian health policy agenda.
 HPV vaccine coverage increased well, and pneumococcal vaccine and meningococcal C vaccines faced positive public reception.
 However, both infant vaccine coverage rates and influenza immunization in the elderly have been decreasing.
 A 2015 government plan in Italy aimed to boost vaccination rates and introduce a series of new vaccines, triggering protests among public health professionals.
 Partially in response to the statistic that less than 86% of Italian children receive the measles shot, the National Vaccination Plan for 2016–18 (PNPV) increased vaccination requirements.
 For instance, nationwide varicella shots would be required for newborns.
 Under this plan, government spending on vaccines would double to €620 million annually, and children could be barred from attending school without proving vaccination.
 Although these implementations would make Italy a European frontrunner in vaccination, some experts questioned the need for several of the vaccines, and some physicians worried about the potential punishment they may face if they do not comply with the proposed regulations.

 There were 5,000 cases of measles in 2017, up from 870 in 2016.
 This rise accounted for 29% of all those in the European Union.
 The law compelling children to have ten vaccinations to enroll at state schools came into effect in March 2018 but in August 2018 the Five Star Movement pushed legislation through the Italian Senate abolishing it.
 It did not pass the Chamber of Deputies but parents did not have to provide schools with a doctor's note to show their children have been vaccinated.
-By November 2018 the government had changed its stance because of the "measles emergency" and decided to uphold the obligation for children up to the age of 16, teachers and health professionals to be vaccinated.
-A midwife working at a hospital in central Italy was sacked for refusing vaccination.
+By November 2018, the government had changed its stance because of the "measles emergency" and decided to uphold the obligation for children up to the age of 16, teachers and health professionals to be vaccinated.
+A midwife working at a hospital in central Italy was terminated for refusing vaccination.